IsratIJK/Assessment-2-Nagorik/README.md

    - The training process runs for a specified number of epochs (default: 10) where the model learns to generate images based on the CIFAR-10 dataset.

 5. **Image Generation**:
-   - During each epoch, the model generates images in two ways:
+   - During each epoch, the model generates images in this way:
-     - **Text-to-Image**: The model generates images from text prompts (e.g., "A high-quality, detailed image of a {class_name}").
    - **Image-to-Image**: The model generates enhanced versions of input images using the CIFAR-10 images as the base, modified by a corresponding text prompt (e.g., "Enhanced, photorealistic version of a {class_name}").
    - The generated images are saved for each epoch, providing a progression of improvements in image quality.

 6. **Error Handling**: